 It is important to maintain good dental hygiene as part of your home care practice.

-We will schedule a follow up appointment about a week after surgery to check on your healing.
-Should you have any concerns about the status of your healing, please don’t hesitate to call Winchester Oral Surgery Center at Winchester Office Phone Number 540-504-7300 office.
+We will schedule a follow-up appointment about a week after surgery to check on your healing.
+Should you have any concerns about the status of your healing, please don’t hesitate to call Winchester Oral Surgery Center at Winchester Oral Surgery Center Phone Number 540-504-7300 office.

 It is always recommended to come in for a consultation to discuss the best treatment with one of our doctor’s where they can go into more detail about the procedure and answer any questions you may have.